sentient-agi/Sentient-Agent-Framework-Examples/README.md

 ### Identity
 SentientChat uses an `Identity` object to identify the source of an event (typically an agent).
 It contains an `id` and a `name`.

-### ResponseHandler
-The `ResponseHandler` is responsible for sending events to the client.